 - Manage clients’ expectations at every step of the way, to reduce your stress and improve profits.
-My free eBook (available immediately as a 20-page PDF when you sign up for my email newsletter) has advice and templates for doing this.
+I have a free eBook (available immediately as a 20-page PDF when you sign up for my email newsletter) with advice and templates for doing this.

 - Clients are more likely to fire you for bad client service than for bad marketing.
 Commit to Warmth & Competence, and be ready to defuse client freakouts before they get worse.

 - You’ll need people doing sales, client service, client implementation, project management, agency marketing, and business operations.
 In the beginning, just 1-3 people will be doing all of that (you and your business partners, plus the occasional contractor).